jpdjere/GrokkingSystemDesign/Chapter 1 - Introduction.md

 The focus of this course is to immerse ourselves into carefully-selected system design endeavors to enable ourselves to tackle any novel design problem; be it in a system design interview or a task at the office.
 This course aims to teach concepts instead of giving out boilerplate designs.
 Some gaps that this course fills are:

 - **A fresh look at system design:** Many system design courses provide a formula to attack a specific problem.
 While this might seems attractive in a high-stress situation like an interview, it might encourage memorizing a design solution instead of actually understanding the problem and devising an appropriate solution.
 That why we aim to attack a design problem from the first principles, which gives a fresh feel to it.

+- **Going deep and broad:** We tackle some traditional problems, but with added in-depth discussions on them.
+We give proper rationale for why use some components despite their trade-offs.
+For example, we explain why we use a particular database, a cacheing system or a load balancing techinque in a design.

+  We adress some new design problem as well that touch upon not only only scalability but also availability, maintainability, consistency and fault-tolerance.
+Collectively, traditional and new problems cover all aspects of modern system design activity.

+- **Iterative process:**